BYTE-RANGER-Software/indy-foy/README.md

 ---

 ## About the Project
-**Indiana Jones and the Fountain of Youth** is a non-commercial fan adventure in classic LucasArts style.
+**Fountain of Youth** is a non-commercial fan adventure in classic LucasArts style.
 This repository hosts the **active continuation by BYTE RANGER Software**: planning, source/assets, builds, and documentation.

 📖 For a detailed **project history** see the [Project Website → History](https://BYTE-RANGER-Software.github.io/indy-foy/#history).